boris-shvidchenko/cafe-website/README.md

 Repo will store code for a fake cafe website.
-This project is to practice UI/UX and design concepts.